F.

 hybrid.noun,.plural.hybrids

-the offspring of two differing somethings, such as, animals or plants of different races, varieties, species, etc.; something of mixed origin or composition (hybrids and reptilians.shape-shifting into looking like a regular human); something, such as a computer or power plant, having two kinds of components that produce the same or similar.results (a hybrid vehicle which combines the advantages of two propulsion.systems, such as a combustion.engine that runs on gas and an engine that runs on electricity); a word whose elements are derived from different languages; the word is often used to modify another noun (a hybrid tulip; a hybrid car {many dangers to you and the environment from their lithium batteries, search for it})
+the offspring of two differing somethings, such as, animals or plants of different races, varieties, species, etc.; something of mixed origin or composition (hybrids and reptilians.shape-shifting into looking like a regular human); something, such as a computer or powerplant, having two kinds of components that produce the same or similar.results (a hybrid vehicle which combines two propulsion.systems, such as a combustion.engine that runs on gas along with another engine that runs on electricity); a word whose elements are derived from different languages; the word is often used to modify another noun (a hybrid tulip; a hybrid car {many dangers to you and the environment from their lithium batteries, search for it})

 hybridize, hybridized, hybridizing, hybridizes.intransitive.and.transitive verbs